JSjulio/TheArrowGame/new/README.md

 9. Seed the database with npm run seed.
 10. Install the latest Prisma Client with npm i @prisma/client@latest.
 11. Generate Prisma Client again with npx prisma generate.
-12. Start your application with:
+12. Start your application with both:

     a. npm run dev for front end
     b. npm run server for back end